xebia-functional/nine-cards-backend/README.md

 Otherwise, the `sbt` fails due to the `flyway` plugin.
 By default, the fat jar will be created in the `{appPath}/modules/api/target/scala-2.11/` folder.

+### Running SQL evolutions in Heroku

+This task should be done manually in this way:

+    $ heroku pg:psql --app nine-cards < /path/to/file.sql

 ## License

 Copyright (C) 2012 47 Degrees, LLC Reactive. http://47deg.com hello@47deg.com